Pinocchio will be half-term treat in Worthing

 Dave Benson Phillips’ last appearance at Worthing Theatres was also his first appearance.

 And it was at least 25 years ago.
-Probably “much, much longer ago that than.
+Probably “much, much longer ago than that.

 “It was panto, and Benny from Crossroads was in it.
 So that shows just how long ago it really was!”
 Dave says.